Klosterstræde 16

 Klosterstræde 16 is a four-storey building in the Old Town of Copenhagen, Denmark.
 It was listed in the Danish registry of protected buildings and places in 1992.

 History

 Early history

 The property was listed in Copenhagen's first cadastre from 1689 as No. 60 in Frimand's Quarter, owned by cantor Thorkild Andersen's widow at that time.
 The building was destroyed in the Copenhagen Fire of 1728, together with most of the other buildings in the area.
-The present building on the site was constructed with two-storey sometime between 1731 and 1734 for shoemaker Marquar Feltman.
+The present building on the site was constructed with two storeys sometime between 1731 and 1734 for shoemaker Marquar Feltman.